bosvrum/launchS/README.md

 # README

-This repositary contains files with exercises and projects.
+This repository contains files with exercises and projects.